CumulusNetworks/docs/content/cumulus-linux-518/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/_index.md

 ## MLAG Interface Drops Packets

-Losing a large number of packets across an MLAG peerlink interface is often not a problem.
+Losing a large number of packets across an MLAG peer link interface is often not a problem.
 This can occur to prevent BUM (broadcast, unknown unicast and multicast) packet looping.
 For more details, and for information on how to detect these drops, refer to the {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG section">}}.